Every year in June, horses thunder down “the Championship Track” at Belmont Park in Elmont, NY.

 There are a few types of bets you can place in the Belmont Stakes and on horse racing, in general.

-The basic wager types don’t require much of an explanation.
-Win bet is to win, place bet is to finish first or second, and the show bet is to finish third, fourth or higher.
+A win bet is picking the horse that will win, a place bet is a bet on a horse to finish first or second, and the show bet is a bet on a horse to finish third or higher.

 Year | Horse | Jockey | Time |